Stacking the founder chips in your favour

 Here's some thoughts on a recent podcast and how you could apply them

 I am a regular listener to the startups for the rest of us podcast and often find I have a slew of actionable tips at the end of an episode.
-Their most recent episode, entitled The Founder Test: 11 Founder Attributes that will determine the success of your product really struct a chord with me.
+Their most recent episode, entitled The Founder Test: 11 Founder Attributes that will determine the success of your product really struck a chord with me.

 It really highlighted for me the point that things like this aren’t binary, they have a tonne of variables and grey areas to consider.